About - Pedigree - Photos

 Hunting and Training

-Finally this February, we felt that he was in good enough health to take him out to a hunting area back home, and that could very well have been the happiest day of his life.
+In February 2010, we felt that he was in good enough health to take him out to a hunting area back home, and that could very well have been the happiest day of his life.
 He had so much fun and was absolutely in his element.
 He had a great natural pattern and worked out to our front very well, confidently went out around 50-75yds and would consistently look back and make sure we were in sight and following.
 Champ was very bold about going through thick brush on his own, too; no encouragement from us needed.
 He was easily to redirect when we changed directions, if he didn't notice and do it on his own.
 He did a lot of running, but sure enough, he'd catch scent of something and reduce his pace to work the area better.
-He still wanted to flash and sight point, then chase the tweeties, but there was no other game to be had.
-It'll just take some training sessions on real birds to remind him that it's the nose, not his eyes, that he needs to be depending on for birds.
-He's very flashy to watch, too, and keeps a snappy tail and fast, graceful movement.
+He still wanted to flash and sight point, then chase the tweeties, but there was no other game to be had that day.
+It would just take some training sessions on real birds to remind him that it's the nose, not his eyes, that he needs to be depending on for birds.
+He was very flashy to watch, too, and keeps a snappy tail and fast, graceful movement.
 His stamina was very good and didn't slow down the slightest before we had to drag him off the field (rather, he dragged us, wanting more hunting time).
-All in all, I'm excited to work with this pup and get him hunting.
 He's a lot like his mother, Sophie.

 Personality